Marching band season is coming up.

 - Don’t travel with your instrument in the trunk of your car.

-- Consider a dehumidifier to help maintain the humidity in the room where your instrument is stored.
+- Use a humidifier (or dehumidifier!) to maintain the humidity level in the room where your instrument is stored.

-Winter damage is easy to spot, but summer damage develops slowly and is easier to miss.
-Get into the habit of looking over your instrument regularly to check for suspicious-looking spots and be aware of the signs of distress in strings:
+You take care of your body when you’re hurt, why wouldn’t you take care of your instrument when it’s hurt too?
+Get into the habit of looking over your instrument regularly to check for suspicious-looking spots and be aware of the signs of distress: